Kapitänleutnant (Crew 33)

 Loss of his boat and death of Horst Höltring

-Horst Höltring survived the loss of his boat, the U-604 on 11 Aug 1943 after being badly damaged by 2 American aircraft (Niestlé, 1998).
-His entire crew of 45 men was rescued by 2 German U-boats.
-He died with 13 of his men when the boat that rescued half of his crew, U-185 (Kptlt.
+Horst Höltring survived the loss of his boat on 11 Aug 1943 after she was scuttled following an attack by two American aircraft (Niestlé, 1998).
+The entire crew of 45 men was rescued by two U-boats.
+He died together with 13 of his men when the boat that rescued half of his crew, U-185 (Kptlt.
 August Maus), was sunk 13 days later (Niestlé, 1998).

-According to survivors when the U-185 was fatally hit and chlorine gas spreading through the boat Höltring, himself wounded, jumped from his bunk with a pistol and ran to the forward torpedo room.
-In there two badly wounded men from his U-604 begged him to shoot them [to avoid drowning or suffocating] which he did for them and then took his own life as well (Blair, 1998).
-14 men from U-604 died on the U-185 (Niestlé, 1998).
+According to survivors, when U-185 was fatally hit and chlorine gas was spreading through the boat, Höltring, himself wounded, jumped from his bunk with a pistol and ran to the forward torpedo room where two badly wounded men from U-604 begged to be shot to avoid drowning or suffocating, which he did, before taking his own life (Blair, 1998).
+14 men from U-604 died on U-185 (Niestlé, 1998).

 Blair, C. (1998).
 Hitler’s U-boat War.
 The Hunted, 1942-1945.

 Busch, R. and Röll, H-J. (1999).
 German U-boat commanders of World War II.

 Busch, R. and Röll, H-J. (1997).
 Der U-Bootkrieg 1939-1945 (Band 2).

 Niestlé, A. (1998).
 German U-boat losses during World War II.

 Rohwer, J. (1998).
 Axis Submarine Successes of World War Two.

 |1.||U-149||18 Jun 1941||Gotenhafen||11 Jul 1941||Sunk||Patrol 1,||24 days|